saptashwa2004/JHU-CRC-Vaccinations/README.md

 - **R version:** 4.4.1
 - ``renv`` is included to reproduce the environment.

 **NOTE:** The cleaning and census harmonization scripts have already been run to generate the necessary files called in the analysis workflow.
 Users of this repository will only need to open the "Analysis Script_Vaccinations Time-Series Plot.R".
-Re-running the cleaning script _might_ result in variations as a product of the isotonic regression.

 ## Using this Repository